-Bend knows how to show off winter to its visitors.
+Bend knows how to show off to its visitors.

 Start your day at one of Sparrow Bakery’s two locations — if Bend had an official city pastry, it would be the flaky, cardamom-infused Ocean Roll.
 If you’re looking for a place to settle in for a big brunch, try Lemon Tree or Brother Jon’s Alehouse — both downtown, and both serving up breakfasts that will please any palette.

-For those not interested in braving the winter chill, check the schedule at the Tower Theatre, which serves as the living room of Bend and often has top-name acts in town.
+For those interested in arts and culture check the schedule at the Tower Theatre, which serves as the living room of Bend and often has top-name acts in town.
 Another great option is the Deschutes Historical Museum, which has both permanent and rotating exhibits that explore Bend and Deschutes County’s vibrant past.